fathym-it/docs/docs/getting-started/overview.md

 - Automate DevOp operations with application release/deployment and version management
 - Maximize reusability and save time in data application development

 Are you an expert cloud architect?
-See how our tools can support you in establishing your own best practices and automation [document](developers/infrastructure)
+See how our tools can support you in establishing your own [best practices and automation](developers/infrastructure)

 ### Automating a Best Practice Cloud-Native Environment